riboseinc/jekyll-external-links/README.md

 A link is considered external if:

 * Its `href` attribute value starts with “http” or “https”, and
-* The domain name following “http(s)://” is not equal to the domain name part from your site URL
+* the domain name following “http(s)://” is not equal to the domain name part from site’s URL, if such is specified in Jekyll configuration as `url`.
-  (which you have to specify as `url` in Jekyll configuration).

 ## Configuration